Octavius-Dante/Arthelais/ex_22/Readme.md

             var aFilter = [oFilter, oFilter2];
             var oMaster = new Filter({
                 filters: aFilter,
-                and: false // when AND = FALSE that means -search filter is defiend with- OR = TRUE })
+                and: false // when AND = FALSE that means -search filter is defined with- OR = TRUE })

             // Step 3 : get the list object
             var oList = this.getView().byId("idList");

-            // Step 4 : inject the filter to the list oList.getBinding("items").filter(oMaster); // New multi condition search paramter
+            // Step 4 : inject the filter to the list oList.getBinding("items").filter(oMaster); // New multi condition search parameter

         },